 -Interview with Amateur Photographer Magazine discussing Published Photo "Lovers"

 Kevin incorporates many different styles into his architecture photography including elements of POP Art, Model and Street Photography.
 Many of his peers, friends and followers have said they have never seen images like what Kevin is creating with his Architecture Photography.
 Most of his architecture photography is titled around themes of romance and love.
 Kevin is doing something VERY different, unique and never seen before.
-He has over 400 architecture pieces in his portfolio.
+He has over 500 architecture pieces and over a 100 paintings in his portfolio.

 Kevin has two very distinct styles with his paintings.
 One style is very minimalistic, peaceful, simple and “zen like” which uses the negative space of the canvas to enhance the painting and has elements and titles surrounding love, romance, passion, desire, beauty, energy and magic.
 Kevin believes the negative space is just as important as what is being represented.
 The other style embraces the opposite: intensity, rawness, pain, loss and misfortune.
 Kevin has always been fascinated by the human condition and the “ups and downs” in life and is representing and communicating this through his paintings in abstract forms.